Welcome to Earthship Biotecture, New Mexico’s decades-long experiment in carbon-free living

 Tourists stopping by for a guided tour (self-guided options are also available) gather in the visitor centre, checking out posters that explain the design principles of an Earthship.
 These are homes that handle their own heating, cooling, water supply, sewage management and even some food production.

-“If the building, the home, addresses each one of these points, that home individually is making not only a statement but a step in the direction of carbon-zero living,” Reynolds said in a 2009 TEDx talk.
+“If the building, the home, addresses each one of these points, that home individually is making not only a statement but a step in the direction of carbon-zero living,” Reynolds said in a 2009 TEDx Talk.

 The visitor centre deploys some of these same ideas.
 Planters line the windows, smelling damp and loamy and leading to a bathroom where the toilet flushes with water filtered by the plants themselves.